 which is proposed by Cho and Kim \cite{CK2004} in order to obtain the local existence of solutions solutions (see also \cite{LS2019} for an improved result), Huang and Wang \cite{HW2015} and Zhang \cite{Z2015} proved the global existence of strong solutions of \eqref{1.6} in 3D bounded domains provided the initial velocity is suitably small in some sense.
 Huang and Wang \cite{HW2014} also obtained the global strong solutions in 2D bounded domains.
-Very recently, by time weighted techniques and energy methods, He et al. \cite{HLL2021} and Liu \cite{L2020} established global well-posedness of strong solutions to the 3D Cauchy problem without using the compatibility condition \eqref{CK} under suitable smallness conditions.
+Very recently, by time weighted techniques and energy methods, He et al. \cite{HLL2021} and Liu \cite{L2021} established global well-posedness of strong solutions to the 3D Cauchy problem without using the compatibility condition \eqref{CK} under suitable smallness conditions.
 Moreover, they also obtained exponential decay rates of the solution.
-Other interesting results concerning nonhomogeneous Navier-Stokes equations with constant viscosity can be found in \cite{DM2019,LSZ2018,PZZ2013}.

 Let's turn our attention to the study of nonhomogeneous magnetohydrodynamic equations with variable viscosity coefficient.
 On one hand, in the absence of vacuum, Abidi and Paicu \cite{AP2008} obtained the global wellposedness of strong solutions to the 3D Cauchy problem in the critical Besov space under the assumptions that the initial velocity and magnetic field are small enough and the initial density $\rho_0$ approaches a positive constant.
 Sokrani \cite{S2020} proved global existence of strong solutions when the initial data are small in some Sobolev spaces (see also related work \cite{SY2016}), which generalized the result for nonhomogeneous Navier-Stokes equations with variable viscosity obtained by Abidi and Zhang \cite{AZ20152}.
 On the other hand, for the initial density allowing vacuum states, under the compatibility condition